Noraize/Snow-Bros/README.md

 ## Features

-- **Start Screen**: Begin your journey from the start screen, featuring a "Start" button that directs you to the icy levels.
+- **Start Screen**: Begin your journey from the start screen, featuring a "Start" button that directs you to the first level.

-- **Platformer Gameplay**: Navigate through icy platforms as the main character, armed with snowballs to fend off relentless enemies.
+- **Platformer Gameplay**: Navigate through the jungle as the main character, armed with snowballs to fend off relentless enemies.

 - **Snowball Attacks**: Engage in strategic snowball-throwing to eliminate pursuing enemies.
 Timing and precision are key to overcoming challenges.